top of page

 The Regeneration Generation Film & Campaign

-A 2025 internationally co-produced documentary about collaboration for global culture shift and ecosystem regeneration.
-Featuring Indigenous leaders who are protectors of sacred ecosystems, and leaders in science, policy, and business, collaborating to shift global consciousness from exploitative to regenerative approaches, from centering wealth accumulation to well-being, from ecosystem collapse and climate catastrophe to a flourishing of humanity in harmony with nature.
+A 2026 internationally co-produced documentary about collaboration for global culture shift and ecosystem regeneration.
+Featuring Indigenous peoples who are protectors of sacred ecosystems, and leaders in science, policy, and business, collaborating to shift global consciousness from exploitative to regenerative approaches, from centering wealth accumulation to well-being, from ecosystem collapse and climate catastrophe to a flourishing of humanity in harmony with nature.

 Synopsis